fjankowsk/mtpfrb2_supplement/README.md

-# Supplementary Material for Paper #
+# Supplementary Material for MeerTRAP FRB paper II #

-This repository contains supplementary material and data for our paper.
+This repository contains supplementary material and data for our paper titled "A sample of Fast Radio Bursts discovered and localised with MeerTRAP at the MeerKAT telescope".

+A copy of this repository is available on [Zenodo](https://doi.org/10.5281/zenodo.6047539).

+## Paper ##

+The corresponding paper is available via this [NASA ADS link](XXX).

 ## Author ##